sass/sass/doc-src/HAML_REFERENCE.md

   See also [Whitespace Preservation](#whitespace_preservation).

 {#erb-filter} erb
-: Parses the filtered text with ERB, like an RHTML template.
+: Parses the filtered text with ERb.
   Not available if the [`:suppress_eval`](#suppress_eval-option) option is set to true.
   Embedded Ruby code is evaluated in the same context as the Haml template.